Supporting and Enhancing Existing Amtrak Downeaster Service

 Inbound Commuter Service

-Capacity improvements to improve reliability will soon be underway.
+Capacity improvements to improve reliability are underway.
 In March 2020, NNEPRA was awarded federal funding to complete the Wells Siding Project which not only adds track capacity, but supports a new morning inbound Downeaster train between Wells and Brunswick.
 This will give workers in Maine more car-free travel options for their commute.
-The Project is in the final stages of design, and is expected to be completed in 2023.
+The Project is in the final stages of design, and is expected to be completed in 2025.

 Portland Station Improvements

 NNEPRA, in cooperation with MaineDOT, is exploring Portland station alternates on the mainline.
 The current station, located on a branch line, requires Downeaster trains to stop and back into the station for more than a mile, adding time to the schedule.
 Mainline alternatives will improve Downeaster connectivity to and within the greater Portland region by reducing travel time, decreasing bottlenecks, and improving transit connections.